 There’s a reason I review more spy films than science fiction films; spy films, in my opinion, tend to be better.
 But if there were more SF films like Spike Jonze’s Her (2013), that balance might tip in the other direction.
-Her is beautiful, thoughtful science fiction – a visual feast with heart , that mingles a classic artificial intelligence plot with incisive commentary about the ironic disconnectedness of our wired, socially networked present.
+Her is beautiful, thoughtful science fiction, a visual feast with heart that mingles a classic artificial intelligence plot with incisive commentary about the ironic disconnectedness of our wired, socially networked present.

-The film does have some flaws – a manipulative soundtrack overamps the melancholy at times, for example – and some unrealistic reaches.
+The film does have flaws – a manipulative soundtrack overamps the melancholy at times, for example – and unrealistic reaches.
 (Could somebody have a stable job as a dotcom copywriter and afford that apartment?
 Would powerful AIs of this nature be so casually, commercially available?
 Will moustaches and high-waisted slacks ever be back in?
 I’ll chalk those up to creative flourishes in the world-building.)
-Her is still a great film, and thought-provoking science fiction – both for its convincing, visually lush future-building, and its broader philosophical questions about identity and the nature of reality.
+Her is still a great film, and thought-provoking science fiction both for its convincing, visually lush future-building, and its broader philosophical questions about identity and the nature of reality.
 Hollywood isn’t known for its nuanced, intelligent treatment of these types of ideas, but Her is refreshingly smart and clear-eyed with them.
-And, of course, the cast is terrific.
+Of course, the cast is terrific.
 Phoenix is a remarkably immersive actor, and he’s a wonderfully accessible window onto this future.
 Johansson is perfect voice casting for his disembodied love, and there’s fantastic support from a talented cast that includes Amy Adams, Rooney Mara, and Chris Pratt, among others.
-It all adds up to a quiet, moving, and atmospheric film about real characters with real problems in a real future.
+It all adds up to a moving, atmospheric film about real characters with real problems in a real future.
 Heartfelt, touching, and imaginative stuff, and one of the best science fiction films I’ve seen in years.